gabyx/Githooks/docs/cli/git_hooks_images_update.md

 ### Options

 ```
+      --config string   Use the given `.images.yaml` for the update.
+                        Useful to build images in shared repositories
+                        `githooks/.images.yaml` directory.
+                        Namespace is read from the current repository.
   -h, --help            help for update
 ```

 ### SEE ALSO